Rural Professional Development School Network

-Eight districts have joined the initial effort to date and all are part of the Kansas State Department of Education's school redesign project:
+Several districts have joined the initial effort to date and many are part of the Kansas State Department of Education's Kansans Can School Redesign project, here is our list as of 2021:

 Drawing on its award-winning Professional Development School model with school districts in the Manhattan area, the rural network provides a collaborative forum designed specifically for rural schools.